wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-03-19-54-54.png) 9:00

-Even if you put the keyword `const` infront of the second `wes` object, you will still get an error that says
+Even if you put the keyword `const` in front of the second `wes` object, you will still get an error that says
 >Identifier 'wes' has already been declared.

 It doesn't work because the binding to `wes` has already been created.